SylviaOne/Repo-hub/README.md

-## I don't trust sushi, there's something fishy about it.
+## Why do you never see elephants hiding in trees?
+Because they're so good at it.